 By definition, a gatekeeper will limit the freedom of others, allowing people to enter or turning them away.
 In post 1 of 3, I looked at Jesus as a Gatekeeper (John 10:9) and in post 2 of 3, I celebrated good gatekeepers who allow people of all races and gender to enter and enjoy life to the full.
-Today is post 3 of 3 where we look at the impact of bad gatekeeping.
+Today is post 3 of 3 where we look at how bad gatekeeping impacts others: Gatekeepers vs freedom.

 Enter through the gate and you will be asked to serve one another in love.
-As gatekeeper, Jesus opens the gate and gives you the freedom to choose to enter the gate or not.
+As gatekeeper, Jesus opens the gate and gives you the freedom to choose whether or not to enter the gate.
 A human who closes the gate or limits the freedoms of others is usurping God's authority as a gatekeeper.
 Does anyone other than God control you?
 Our freedoms end where the freedoms of another start.

-As we were busy raising our children and working in our business careers, I did not notice the new organizations and publications trending towards women having a reduced role in churches.
+As my husband and I worked full time in our individual business careers and raised our daughters, I did not notice the new organizations and publications trending towards women having a reduced role in churches.
 I had not heard of the term Complementarian to describe a biblical view of patriarchy.
 I had not heard of the Council on Biblical Manhood and Womanhood which promotes the view that, while women have equal value, they are precluded from certain roles due to their gender, including roles in leading, teaching, or preaching.
 I didn't realize that Focus on the Family provided resources that help men, not women.
 I didn't realize that some Christians had changed ancient Christian beliefs about the Holy Trinity and God's design.

 It is okay if you feel called to take a back seat in the community, focus on your home and family, or have a more quiet or submissive role.
 It is also okay if you are gifted and called for a role in leadership, speaking, teaching, writing, preaching, counselling or advising.